Macuyiko/blog/content/2020/2020_11_cellular_exploration4.md

 }
 ```

 Imagine we have two water pixels with an empty space in between.
 Since we check from left to right, and we prefer to move right first, water will have a tendency to end up right-sided.
 Once there, the water creates gaps in between drops.
-The reason for this is because we first attempt to move a pixel to the right, then go right one step (which now has the previous pixel), can't move it right again, so move it left.
+The reason for this is because we first attempt to move a pixel to the right, then go right one step (which now has the previous pixel), can't move it right again, so move it left, back to its original spot.

 We need to solve this problem first.
 Perhaps, once we have moved a pixel once in the current loop, we should avoid moving it again in the same update.
-So we will set use a dirty flag for pixels which gets set to false before each update, and then set to true once we have moved a pixel.
+So we will use a dirty flag for pixels which gets set to false before each update, and then set to true once we have moved a pixel.
 Our update function then skips over dirty pixels.

 You can play with the result below: